JosephOHagan/SVRA/README.md

-# SVRA
+# SteamVR Assistant
-The SteamVR Assistant is a Unity toolkit for assisting developers creating VR applications using Unity and SteamVR
+The SteamVR Assistant is a Unity toolkit for assisting developers creating VR applications using Unity and SteamVR.
+It aims to help streamline the development process and make VR development more accessible to new developers